zip27/freeCodeCamp_Python/README.md

 # freeCodeCamp_Python
-Challenge projects for "Scientific Computing With Python" by freeCodeCamp
+Final projects for "Scientific Computing With Python" by freeCodeCamp